2019 Honda Civic Review

 The manual gearbox on the diesel Civic is smooth but the CVT isn't exciting

 Coming to the better engine on offer on the Honda Civic, it happens to be the 1.6-litre i-DTEC unit that also powers the CR-V but unlike the crossover, the Civic uses a 6-speed manual gearbox and not a 9-speed automatic.
 The oil burner lacks refinement, is vocal, more so as you rev it past the mid-range.
-It does excel in drivability with good low-end lunch, turbo lag being very well contained.
+It does excel in drivability with good low-end punch, turbo lag being very well contained.
 Top-end is lacking but the engine is free revving and reaches 4800 RPM on the tachometer.
 The 6-speed gearbox is smooth shifting and the clutch is light too.

 The Honda Civic is a frugal car, both engines get the option of an ECON mode for reducing fuel consumption and the ARAI rated mileage is a stellar 26.8 km/l for the diesel, the petrol manages 16.5 km/l.
 The cluster also changes the light from green to white when you get hard on the accelerator, thereby signifying when you are driving frugally.
 The Civic is equipped with low rolling resistance tyres and a low coefficient of drag which helps it be so frugal.
 That said, the gearbox should have been swapped with the petrol getting a manual and the diesel getting an automatic!